webgme/finite-state-machine/README.md

-# finite-state-machine
+# Finite State Machine
 [Finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) domain with seed, decorator and plugin for generating executable command line simulators in different languages.

-# Import Components from Other Repositories
+## Import Components from Other Repositories
 Using the [webgme-cli](https://github.com/webgme/webgme-cli) the following pieces can be imported (execute from root of repository).

 #### Seed